Skip to content

 A Note about Vacation

-UW Residents are entitled to up to 3 weeks + vacation leave per program year.
+UW Residents are entitled to up to 28 days of vacation leave per program year.
 Vacation leave is pre-arranged on an annual basis and vacation requests may be subject to limitations of certain rotation training sites.
 Residents are not permitted to take vacation in July, August or June, unless due to a family emergency, or other extenuating circumstance.
-Please review UWHA CBA for complete list of leave benefits.
+Please review RFPU Contract for complete list of leave benefits.